bernardinoruss-biRuss/Sales-Insight-App/README.md

 ---

 # Sales Intelligence App
-This app uses AI to generate research and insights that enable sales teams to approach prospects with sharper strategy and context.
+This app uses AI to generate research and insights for sales teams.